 Location.
 29° 26.841′ N, 95° 4.791′ W. Marker is in Dickinson, Texas, in Galveston County.
 Marker is at the intersection of FM 517 and Medical Park Drive, on the right when traveling east on FM 517.
+Located in the church parking lot.
 Touch for map.
-Located in the church parking lot.
 Marker is at or near this postal address: 200 FM 517 Rd W, Dickinson TX 77539, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 The Dickinson Station of the Galveston, Houston, & Henderson Railroad Co. (about 600 feet away, measured in a direct line); Holy Trinity Episcopal Church (approx. 2 miles away); Faith United Methodist Church (approx. 2 miles away); Evergreen Cemetery (approx. 2˝ miles away); League Park (approx. 4.4 miles away); Mainland Mission Churches (approx. 4˝ miles away); St. Mary Mission Church (approx. 4˝ miles away); First Baptist Church (approx. 4.6 miles away).
 Touch for a list and map of all markers in Dickinson.

 Also see . . .
 First United Methodist Church.
 (Submitted on January 20, 2012, by Bernard Fisher of Mechanicsville, Virginia.)